Introduction

 Catch up with recordings of our previous events and partnership videos at our YouTube channel.

-GitHub Repository
+GitHub Organisation

 Community Scholar Scheme

 The partnership Community Scholar Scheme launched in September 2023.
-This year-long scheme is supporting up to 10 PhD students and is awarding them a stipend of £3000 to embed themselves within the partnership community, attend a relevant conference and undertake a selected, community-based project.
-The scheme will give the scholars experience of this unique academic-industry partnership and develop skills that will help further and benefit their careers.
-The community projects run by the scholars will give the partnership community and wider interested researchers further opportunities to engage in topics relevant to the partnership and data science and health more broadly.
-You can find out more about our scholars and their projects here and connect with them through our Slack Workspace.
+This year-long scheme supported 10 PhD students and awarded them a stipend of £3,000 to embed themselves within the partnership community, attend a relevant conference and undertake a selected, community-based project.
+The scheme gave the scholars experience of this unique academic-industry partnership and allowed them to develop skills that will help further and benefit their careers.
+The community projects run by the scholars gave the partnership community and wider interested researchers further opportunities to engage in topics relevant to the partnership and data science and health more broadly.

 Organisers